epage/cargo-script-mvs/0000-cargo-script.md

 The implicit content of the manifest will be unclear for users.
 We can patch over this as best we can in documentation but the result won't be ideal.

+The `bin.name` assigned to the script included a hash as an implementation detail of the shared cache (for improving build times).
+This makes programmatic choices off of `argv[0]` not work like normal (e.g. multi-call binaries).
+We could settings
+[`argv[0]` on unix-like systems](https://doc.rust-lang.org/std/os/unix/process/trait.CommandExt.html#tymethod.arg0)
+but could not find something similar for Windows.

 This increases the maintenance and support burden for the cargo team, a team that is already limited in its availability.